Troubleshooting Dodge ABS Light & How to Fix It

 Why did my Dodge Ram 1500 ABS light turn on after I replaced my tires at a tire dealer?

 One possible reason is that the wheel speed sensors may have been damaged or not reinstalled correctly during the tire replacement process.
 The wheel speed sensors are critical components of the ABS that provide the vehicle’s speed and direction information to the ABS module.
-If they are not installed correctly or are damaged, the ABS may not function correctly, causing the ABS light to turn on.
+If they are not installed correctly or damaged, the ABS may not function correctly, causing the light to turn on.

 How long can I drive with the ABS light on in my Dodge?